The 23 Best Souvenirs From Mexico to Bring Home

 Okay, perhaps that’s a slight exaggeration, but shopping the local markets and stores is always one of the highlights of our Mexican vacations.

-If you’re planning a trip to Mexico, there are tons of cool things to buy, from hand-crafted mezcal to colorfully decorated maracas.
+If you’re traveling to Mexico, there are tons of cool things to buy, from hand-crafted mezcal to colorfully decorated maracas.

 You’ll come across many unique mementos you won’t find anywhere else.